Connecting degree and polarity: An artificial language learning study: Background: Degree and polarity

 \ex. $^*$7 is more prime than 3. \\ $^*$13 is the most prime number in this set. \\ $^*$1 is {\bf somewhat / very / extremely} prime.

 \ex.
 Mary is taller than John. \\ Mary is the tallest person in this room. \\ Mary is {\bf somewhat / very / extremely} tall.

 For a statement with a simple base form of a gradable adjective -- like {\it Mary is tall} -- to be true, the property in question has to hold of the subject to some degree $\delta$ that is determined by linguistic and extra-linguistic contextual factors \cite{fara,kennedy,kennedy2007}.
 When a gradable adjective appears in combination with a degree modifier, the degree $\delta$ that makes the statement true changes to a value that depends on the modifier.
 For Mary to count as `somewhat tall', her height needs to be much lower than for `extremely tall', for instance.
 The requirements on $\delta$ that degree modifiers encode can be used to order these modifiers along a scale of degrees, for example, {\it somewhat} $<$ {\it extremely}.
-In our methodology, we will map the set of degree modifiers to a dense interval from 0 to 1 according to their degree semantics.